-I want to begin by sharing some stories.
 About six years ago, two young adults, Alie and Emma, traveled from our home congregation in upstate New York to Central America on a mission trip to a poor community in San Salvador.
 They were excited to get … read more.

 Now… some of you instantly bowed your head a bit, maybe you closed your eyes.
 Perhaps you took in a deep breath as you waited to hear how I started the prayer and to whom I addressed it.

 Each of us is born with a box of matches inside us, but we can’t strike them all by ourselves; we need oxygen and a candle to help.
 In this case, the oxygen for example, … read more.

 Linda Anderson returns to offer some wise words and loving insight on simplicity.

 This sermon was delivered at a Maundy Thursday service, held at Clinton Memorial AME Zion Church in Greenport, NY, on Thursday, April 13, 2017.

 Today in the service, we’ll be talking about wisdom that comes from things that are funny, absurd, satirical, and witty.
 Sometimes those things creep in at the worst times, like when … read more.

 An exploration of the spiritual side of song.

 Do you have questions about Unitarian Universalism, theology, history, scriptures, or religion?
 Bring them to the service, where Pastor Kimberley will offer her perspectives on your burning questions.